 The Santa Rita Syncline is an east-west trending fold trending from the CMA to the WMA.
 The eastern end of the mapped syncline is in the Buellton Upland portion of the CMA (Figure 2-1).
 Just north of the Buellton Bend, the syncline extends southeast underneath the Santa Ynez River alluvium.
 The syncline extends westward through the Santa Rita subarea to the Lompoc Upland subarea in the WMA.
-The fold axis runs more or less southeast to northwest in the CMA, extends underneath a portion of the Santa Ynez River Alluvium east of the Buellton Bend.
+The fold axis runs more or less southeast to northwest in the CMA.
+The water-bearing units in this syncline fold form the Lower Aquifer, which, in the CMA, extends underneath a portion of the Santa Ynez River Alluvium east of the Buellton Bend.
 The axis of the syncline is buried under Qal and Orcutt Sand for most of the extent, therefore the location of the fold's axis is approximate.